ansible/workshops/exercises/ansible_security/1.3-snort/README.md

       vars:
         ids_rule_facts_filter: 'uricontent:"/etc/passwd"'
 ```
+>Note
+>
+> The Ansible `import_role` task loads a role and allows you to control when the role tasks run in between other tasks of the play.
+Please have a look at the [import_role documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/import_role_module.html) for more information.

 And most importantly, we want to be able to see what is actually found.
 The `ids_rule_facts` stores the data it collects as Ansible facts.
 Ansible facts are information specific to each individual host which can be used in further tasks.
 Therefore, we add another task to output these facts.